gabriel-azion/doc-studies-mocks/blogposts/local-dev/en2.md

 ## Key Benefits of Local Development with Azion CLI

--   Error prevention: test new features or modifications before they go live, reducing the risk of introducing mistakes to the production system.
+-   Error prevention: test new features or modifications before they go live, reducing the risk of introducing bugs to the production system.
--   Improved debugging: debug code more effectively and quickly in a controlled environment.
+-   Improved debugging: debug code more effectively and quickly in a controlled environment as you can check logs in real time.
 -   Performance optimization: test the application's behavior under different loads or unique user scenarios.
 -   Security enhancements: identify and rectify security vulnerabilities before the application goes live.
--   Development efficiency: work without an internet connection, promoting productivity and autonomy.
 -   Cost-effective: prevent high resource-consuming post-production fixes, saving time and money by addressing potential problems before deployment.

 ## Prerequisites for Using Azion CLI